Review: Delta LA to Sydney in Economy with Kids

 While you can check out Delta’s entertainment options online before your flight, it isn’t a comprehensive list.
 Luckily, there are many more choices on board.

-For kids, you can opt for the kid menu and then they are only offered kid-appropriate programming.
-Having the kid’s programming on was helpful for them to be able to easily choose what to watch without the need to scroll through all of the options.
+For kids, you can opt for the kid menu, and then they are only offered kid-appropriate programming.
+Having the kids’ programming on was helpful for them to easily choose what to watch without the need to scroll through all the options.

 Delta offers a variety of older movies as well as some new releases.
 There are movies and TV shows, though the TV shows rarely show the 1st season.
 Music and podcasts are also available, as are games.